RasaHQ/rasa/docs/user-guide/connectors/hangouts.rst

 Hangouts Chat Setup
 -------------------

-It is possible to connect a bot to Google Hangouts Chat in synchronous mode without authentification.
+In order to connect your Rasa bot to Google Hangouts Chat, you first need to create a project in Google Developer Console that includes the Hangouts API.
+There you can specify your bot's endpoint and also obtain your project id, which determines the scope for the OAuth2 authorization.
 For more information see the official Google resources https://developers.google.com/hangouts/chat.
-Therefore, you do not need any credentials in your ``credentials.yml`` file.

 This channel works similar to the standard Rasa REST channel.
 For each request from the channel, your bot will send one response.
 The response will be displayed to the user either as text or a so-called card (for